abanoubebid/abanoubebid/README.md

 ## 🧑‍💻 About Me

 * 🔐 Cybersecurity & Bug Bounty Learner focused on Web Security
-* 💻 Interested in penetration testing and discovering web vulnerabilities
+* 💻 Strong foundation in programming, problem solving, OOP, and Data Structures
-* 🛡️ Currently learning **OWASP Top 10**, web attacks, and security fundamentals
+* 🛡️ Currently learning **OWASP Top 10**, web vulnerabilities, and penetration testing fundamentals
-* 🐧 Practicing Linux, networking, and security tools on macOS
+* 🐧 Practicing Linux, networking, and security tools on macOS & Kali Linux
-* 📚 Training on platforms like **TryHackMe** and studying penetration testing basics
+* 📚 Training on platforms like **TryHackMe** and improving web security skills step by step
 * 🎯 Goal: Become a skilled cybersecurity professional and web security researcher

 ---